ByteDev/ByteDev.Strings/README.md

 - ToUri
 - ToTitleCase

+---

 ### CaseConverter

-To use `CaseConverter` reference the `ByteDev.Strings.Case` namespace.
+`CaseConverter` can be used to change the case of different strings.

+Reference namespace: `ByteDev.Strings.Case`.

 `CaseConverter` has the following methods:
 - ToCamelCase